miguelsimon/armchair-covid19/README.md

 * plugged in the numbers for Madrid
 * compared a scenario with lockdown to a no-lockdown scenario

-and came up with something like this, most scenarios for the plausible R0s and fatality rates were pretty scary:
+and came up with this, most scenarios for the plausible R0s and fatality rates were pretty scary:

 <img src="media/comparison.png" alt="comparison" width="400"/>

-Now I'm locked down and have time to burn I'll build a Bayesian model for this, which is something I enjoy but rarely get to do.
+### Infer model parameters

+Instead of guessing at the model parameters we want to estimate them by building a statistical model and fitting it to observed daily fatalities: this is what qualified epidemiologists should be doing to advise governments on good policy.

+Full explanation in [inference.ipynb](inference.ipynb), code for this builds on the previous section and is mainly in [inference.py](inference.py).

+If the model is close enough to reality (very doubtful in this case) it should be useful to forecast disease progression to some extent, and to retrospectively understand how the disease was spreading months ago.

+To do this:
+* I've built a [bayesian hierarchical model](https://en.wikipedia.org/wiki/Bayesian_hierarchical_modeling) using the disease dynamics of the SIR model
+* I've build what is probably the slowest, gnarliest [Metropolis-Hastings Markov chain monte carlo sampler](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) ever constructed to perform inference, might get fancier and attempt Hamiltonian monte carlo using [pymc3](https://docs.pymc.io/) in future
+* TODO: apply it to a real data set

 ## Usage